gsbakshi/dart_data_processing/README.md

 Build a command line tool that can process a .csv file to generate a report as per our requirements.

 * Using synchronous task with dart
-* For asychronous implementation, check out the refer to the [weather app](https://github.com/gsbakshi/weather_app)
+* For asychronous implementation, refer to the [weather app](https://github.com/gsbakshi/weather_app)

 ### Usage